Inheritance tax reliefs slashed 33%

-People that save money and their relatives are getting a very bad deal when it comes to inheritance tax as its been falling in real terms for 3 decades.
-The value Of Inheritance tax reliefs has been cut by a 3rd because the government have not raised it in line with the inflation.
+We spend our whole lives working and saving money only for are relatives to get a bad deal upon our death.
+Inheritance tax has been falling in real terms for 3 decades.
+The value Of Inheritance tax reliefs has been cut by a 3rd because the government has not raised it to be in line with inflation.

 This is not good news for the savers and their relatives.